The original sin of LNG

 The realist in us tells us that in a normal world, competition is going to make short work of this dream.
 But in certain businesses, monopolies or monopoly-like situations are way more frequent.
 Or that’s what the players in those businesses think should be.
 They have a feeling that the world must treat them very nicely as otherwise … .

 LNG is such a business.
-Well, it was until very shortly as it started to change.
+Well, it was not until very shortly that it started to change.
 Right now, LNG has to deal with the biggest wave of supply excess the world has ever experienced.
 Many players in the industry don’t know how to deal with this.
-Every time they perceive some faint light and think its the end of the tunnel.
+Every time they perceive some faint light and think it’s the end of the tunnel.
 And every time it turns out to be the headlights of the train that is going to crush them.

 Let’s take a moment and feel with those poor LNG suppliers.
 Theirs is a hard lot.
 It sure is.
 But the situation was not unexpected.
 Yes, many will pretend that it is.
 Yet, any fair-minded observer of the LNG market should have seen this coming for many years.